-The above product information tells us that every 100g of rice contains 2.4g of protein, 2.9g of fat, 20.5g of carbohydrate and you will consume 118 calories which are 5.9% of GDA for women and 4.7% of GDA for men.
+The above product information tells us that every 100g of rice contains 2.4g of protein, 2.9g of fat, 20.5g of carbohydrate, and 118 calories which are 5.9% of GDA for women and 4.7% of GDA for men.

 If you quote information from this page in your work, then the reference for this page is: